-Bolex movie cameras have made significant contributions to the history and advancement of cinematography, making innovative breakthroughs in motion picture.
-Even after several decades, the manufacturer is still setting standards in 16mm and 8mm movie cameras.
+Bolex movie cameras have made great contributions to the history of cinematography, leading to innovative breakthroughs in motion picture technology.
+For many decades, the manufacturer set standards in 16mm and 8mm movie cameras.
 Patents to Bolex film cameras were originally held by Jacques Bogopolsky, but by the year 1930 he sold these patents to Paillard of Switzerland.
 At that time, Paillard was manufacturing Hermes typewriters and running a distributorship of Thorens gramophones and phonographs.
 Only five years after buying the Bolex patents, he introduced the Bolex H-16 camera, which quickly became very popular with both professional and serious amateur filmmakers around the worldwide.

 The design of the original Bolex 16mm camera was loosely based on the Bolex Auto Cine B, a model developed back when the patents were still held by Bogopolsky.
 Aside from the basic design, however, there is very little similarity between the two camera models.
 The more advanced turret and speed dial added by Paillard are considered as the most significant improvements on the Bolex camera, which saw several other alterations over the following years and sold over 50 different models between 1935 and 1969.